mkudija/mkudija.github.io/reading-notes/_md/2017-03-17-The Benedict Option.md

     * The Benedict Option and the University
         * St. John’s, the one at the University of Illinois at Champaign-Urbana, LOCATION: 2477
     * Go Back to the Classics and Forward to the Future
-        * “A dead thing goes with the stream, but only a living thing goes against it,” said G. K. Chesterton.
+        * “A dead thing goes with the stream, but only a living thing goes against it,” said [[G.K.
+Chesterton]].
 That quote from The Everlasting Man LOCATION: 2574
 * Chapter 8 - Preparing for Hard Labor
     * First of all, the Benedictine model reminds us that work and worship are integrated and that our careers are not separate from our faith.
 Second, it reminds us that manual labor is a gift—a gift that Christians may have to rediscover if post-Christianity squeezes us out of the professions.
 Finally, we see work as a gift given back to God and to the community.
 LOCATION: 2620
     * Be Prudent